-Is your big day coming up soon, and you still haven’t decided on the perfect dress for the occasion?
-It’s understandable to get confused when shopping for wedding dresses—there’s so much to consider!
-However, knowing the best wedding dress materials and how they’re worn will make the process easier.
+Is your wedding coming soon, and you still haven’t decided on the perfect dress?
+It’s understandable to get confused when shopping for your big day—there’s so much to consider!
+However, knowing the best materials and how they’re worn will make the process easier.

-All fabrics for wedding dresses are not created equal.
-Some people might argue that bridal wear isn’t seasonal, but just as you’d choose certain fabrics, colors, and patterns for spring, summer, fall, and winter for your everyday clothing, your wedding dress will depend on a lot of seasonal factors as well.
+Remember that all fabrics for wedding dresses are not created equal.
+Some people might argue that bridal wear isn’t seasonal.
+Still, just as you’d choose certain fabrics, colors, and patterns for spring, summer, fall, and winter for your everyday clothing, your wedding dress will also depend on many seasonal factors.

 The rules are much more forgiving now than they used to be.
-Brides have a lot more choices for their ultimate wedding dress compared to before.
-However, certain sartorial norms still apply.
+Brides have many more choices for their ultimate wedding gowns than before.
 A cotton sundress will appear just as unnatural at a ballroom reception in autumn as a heavy silk dress will appear in summer.
-As the bride, you have complete control over what you wear, but it’s best to take certain dressing rules into account when choosing a dress for your big day.
+As the bride, you have complete control over what you wear, but it’s best to consider specific dressing rules when choosing a dress for your special day.

-Fabric choices are usually rather personal, but the silhouette and style of your gown will dictate its direction; certain fabrics are better for creating structured designs, such as Mikado silk for Mikado gowns.
-Others, such as chiffon and lace, and better for light, flowy looks.
-Constructed and modern fabrics have seen a rise in demand and have overtaken traditional wedding dress materials such as satin.
+Fabric choices are usually rather personal, but the silhouette and style of your gown will dictate its direction.
+Certain fabrics, like Mikado silk, are better for creating structured designs like Mikado gowns.
+Others, such as chiffon and lace, are better for light, flowy looks.
+Constructed and modern fabrics have seen a rise in demand and have overtaken traditional dress materials such as satin.

 Batiste

 Batiste is a rather soft and lightweight fabric made from a plain weave.
 Its transparency makes it perfect for veils and dress overlays.
-It’s the ideal option for summer and spring events because of its sophistication and elegance.
+Because of its sophistication and elegance, it’s the ideal option for spring and summer wedding dresses.
+The best method to wash the fabric is to use cold water and wash them by hand.

 Brocade

-Brocade is made from synthetic or silk fibers that have raised designs (jacquard) woven into its fabric.
+Brocade is made from synthetic or silk fibers with raised designs (jacquard) woven into their fabric.
 It’s full of body, with a stiffer yet lighter material than satin.
-It’s a great choice for modern structured gowns in winter or fall, but it can be a bit too heavy for the warmer months.
-This elegant material is the perfect choice for any formal occasion.
+It’s an excellent choice for modern structured gowns in winter or fall, but it can be too heavy for the warmer months.
+Store brocade away from sources of heat, moisture, and direct sunlight.
+Use fabric covers with silica gel packets inside them to keep them dry.

 Charmeuse